adamsilver/forms/manuscript/01-The-Basics.md

 # The basics

+## Overview

+Forms are made up of only a few components.
+Whilst this introduction gets a little techy, this should still be more than useful for a designer in that these constraints and components should help drive the User Experience and Visual Design.

+Forms are made up of the following 5 components:

+1. Form
+2. Control
+3. Label
+4. Fieldset
+5. Legend

 ## Forms

 Forms are made up of several component elements.
 The first element being the `form` itself.
 Let's look at the basic construct: